 Review Your Medicare Part D Drug Plan Options Annually

-Part D plans can change their formulary and benefits each year so it is a good idea to review your drug coverage annually.
+Part D plans can change their formulary and benefits each year.
+It is a good idea to review your drug coverage annually.
 Even if your medications don’t change, it is possible to save more money on a different plan.